jedick/sagemaker-churn-prediction/README.md

 - Use current Python libraries and SageMaker features
     - Some changes are needed with respect to the blog post from 2021

-## File organization
+## Getting started

+- First you have to create or gain access to a SageMaker Studio domain.
+  - To do this, I created an IAM user in my AWS account and attached the `AdministratorAccess` policy
+  - While logged in as the IAM user, I created a SageMaker Studio domain
+- Within SageMaker Studio, create a project with a name of your choice (e.g. "Churn Prediction")
+- Upload the notebook files to your JupyterLab instance in SageMaker Studio:
     - `Churn_Prediction_Interactive.ipynb`: Interactive data preprocessing, loading data splits into S3, and hyperparameter optimization
     - `Churn_Prediction_Pipeline.ipynb`: Orchestrates all model steps using SageMaker pipeline
+- Additional file uploads are described below

 ## Data preparation